H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 Because global settings have wide impact, the repository includes both formal mechanisms and design patterns for governance and change management:

-- **Constitutional enforcement and auditing**
+### Constitutional enforcement and auditing

 - The Constitutional Guardian’s `validate` and `get_audit_trail` methods provide a programmatic way to assess requests against enumerated principles and to obtain an integrity‑checked log of decisions, including principle names, descriptions, and specific violation tags.
 - The Constitutional API and unified gateway expose `/constitutional/audit`, `/constitutional/principles`, and `/constitutional/status`, enabling external tools and governance bodies to inspect constraints and violation histories over HTTP.

-- **Administrative audit surfaces**
+### Administrative audit surfaces

-  The unified gateway’s `/admin/audit` endpoint reports service counts, log paths, and descriptive fields like “No Blackbox; Consciousness/Biometric/GIS Integrated,” establishing an admin‑facing account of which subsystems are online and how they are composed.
+- The unified gateway’s `/admin/audit` endpoint reports service counts, log paths, and descriptive fields like “No Blackbox; Consciousness/Biometric/GIS Integrated,” establishing an admin‑facing account of which subsystems are online and how they are composed.

-- **Verification and testing scripts**
+### Verification and testing scripts

-  Top‑level scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` formalize the process of checking microservice health, integration status, and documentation alignment, and can be treated as deployment gates that must pass before changes to modes or global weights are accepted.
+- Top‑level scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` formalize the process of checking microservice health, integration status, and documentation alignment, and can be treated as deployment gates that must pass before changes to modes or global weights are accepted.

 These practices support a governance model in which global controls are not altered ad hoc but are mediated by explicit APIs, logs with integrity checks, and repeatable verification procedures.
-Broader governance literature, such as Cihon et al. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3435019) and Floridi et al. (https://link.springer.com/article/10.1007/s11023-018-9482-5), offers analogies for situating such controls within institutional oversight.

 ---

 ## 15.8 Summary

 The pituitary and global modes layer in Ms. Jarvis is instantiated as a set of concrete services and configurations: a Constitutional Guardian with PII and surveillance constraints and an audit trail; a blood–brain barrier safety filter on ultimate outputs; a Fifth DGM “hippocampal gate” that decides what enters subconscious memory and identity; WOAH/DGM analyzers and supervisors that compute and adjust complexity‑related weights; and orchestrators that explicitly encode modes in their responses.
 Unified gateways, the main brain’s status endpoint, and admin/audit routes surface these elements via descriptive `system_transparency_mode` strings and per‑service health reports, tying low‑level configuration and constraints to high‑level, human‑interpretable modes.

 Later work on executive control and container design can build directly on this foundation by treating guardian decisions, WOAH weights, DGM modes, Fifth DGM state, and orchestrator health as first‑class inputs to higher‑level routing, scheduling, and policy adaptation.